mkong0216/leaflet-shades/README.md

 shades.addTo(map);
 ```

+Now you're done!
+Go to: https://mkong0216.github.io/leaflet-shades/ to see the finished product.

 <h1> API Documentation: </h1>
 Leaflet-Shades only has one public method which is the `setDimensions(element, dimensions)` method.
 This method takes an element and an object containing the desired dimensions for this element.